jmccance/pokey2/README.md

 be done by the room's owner.

 A user will only persist for a finite interval after their last connection is closed.
-If a user *expires*, their rooms will as well, meaning that room membership and estimates will not persist.
+If a user *expires*, their rooms will as well.
+When this happens, the room *closes* and all associated data is released.

 ### Client/Server View